temujim/python-workouts/04 Android App Store Analysis/README.md

 **To do:**
-- [ ] Plot a strip plot with the x-axis  extending along the `Price` range and y-axies depicting the `Category`
+- [O] Plot a strip plot with the x-axis  extending along the `Price` range and y-axies depicting the `Category`
-    - [ ] Popular app list are "GAME", "FAMILY", "PHOTOGRAPHY",  "MEDICAL", "TOOLS", "FINANCE", "LIFESTYLE", "BUSINESS"
+    - [X] Popular app list are "GAME", "FAMILY", "PHOTOGRAPHY",  "MEDICAL", "TOOLS", "FINANCE", "LIFESTYLE", "BUSINESS"
     - [ ] Get the list of Top 6 most popular categories automatically *(not part of DC exercise)*
-    - [ ] Create a Strip plot
+    - [X] Create a Strip plot
+        - [X] Make the points easier to see
+        - [X] Add borders to the points
-    - [ ] Make the chart larger
+    - [X] Make the chart larger
-- [ ] Print the `Category`, `App` and `Price` for apps that are priced above 200
+- [X] Print the `Category`, `App` and `Price` for apps that are priced above $200
+    - [X] By using a pandas method
+    - [X] Without using a pandas method

 ## 7. Filter out "junk" apps